Outreach Templates Don't Personalize. They Scale Mediocrity.

 The companies that figure this out earliest don’t get marginal improvements in reply rates.
 They get a different kind of outreach entirely, one that starts conversations instead of triggering unsubscribes.

 Templates didn’t fail because people wrote them poorly.
 They failed because they were the right answer to the wrong problem: how do I send a lot of messages efficiently?
 The right question has always been different: how do I send the right message to the right person at the right moment?
 That question doesn’t have a template answer.
 For a deeper look at how an AI prospecting agent handles the full cycle from business context to executed outreach, my guide on AI agents for B2B lead generation covers the complete approach.
-If you’re ready to replace templates with context, start free.
+If you’re ready to replace templates with context, start your 14-day free trial.

 Written by LEO